Diversity and Inclusion

 6. Help make our products localized and accessible

 Automattic shares the Open Source ethos of building products people can use and enjoy regardless of language differences or disability status.
-We actively encourage Automatticians to help make our software great for non-English speakers (WordPress.com is now fully translated in 16 languages), and to work towards making our products more accessible.
+We actively encourage Automatticians to help make our software great for non-English speakers (WordPress.com is now fully translated in 16 languages), and to work toward making our products more accessible.
 When you create, think of the diverse audiences your work will reach.
 If you stumble on something that might trip others, fix it, or report it to someone who can improve it.

 7. Remember that great ideas can come from anywhere